0xPolygon/polygon-docs/docs/zkEVM/protocol/bridge-smart-contract.md

 The Bridge SC (`PolygonZkEVMBridge.sol`) in L2 is the same smart contract deployed on Layer 1 (here, Ethereum Mainnet).

-But the **L2 Global Exit Root Manager SC** is different, and it appears in code as `PolygonZkEVMGlobalExitRootL2.sol`.
-This is a **special contract that allows synchronization of L2 Exit Tree Root and the Global Exit Root**.
+But the L2 Global Exit Root Manager SC is different, and it appears in code as `PolygonZkEVMGlobalExitRootL2.sol`.
+This is a special contract that allows synchronization of L2 Exit Tree Root and the Global Exit Root.

 The L2 Global Exit Root Manager has storage slots to store the Global Exit Root and the L2 Exit Tree Root.
 In order to correctly ensure validity of the synchronization between the Global Exit Tree and L2 Exit Tree, these storage slots are directly accessible to the low-level ZK-proof-generating circuit.